Namibias President Hage Geingob Dies In Hospital - UrduPoint

 A biopsy following a routine medical check-up in January had revealed "cancerous cells", Geingob's office said at the time.

-In 2013, Geingob underwent brain surgery, and last year he underwent an aortic operation in neighbouring South Africa.
+In 2013, Geingob underwent brain surgery, and last year he had an aortic operation in neighbouring South Africa.

 Up until his death, he had been receiving treatment at Lady Pohamba Hospital in Windhoek.